How to trade in ICICI Direct? Buy/Sell Stocks

-– ICICI direct is one of the best online broker websites for buying or selling a stock on the stock market.
-Using ICICI direct, you can buy or sell a stock within two minutes.
-The brokerage charge for the ICICI direct is decent and the interface is very user-friendly, so you can easily understand how to trade in ICICI direct.
+How to trade in ICICI Direct?
+Buy/Sell Stocks– ICICI direct is one of the best online broker websites for buying or selling a stock on the stock market.
+Using ICICI direct, you can buy or sell a stock within two minutes using your phone/laptop.
+The brokerage charge for the ICICI direct is decent and the interface is very user-friendly to easily understand how to trade in ICICI direct.

 Source: ICICI Direct

-First of all, you need to know that the market opens from 9:00 AM to 3:30 PM from Monday to Friday, excluding few national holidays like Independence day, Republic day etc. You can get the complete list of holidays in a year from BSE/NSE website.
-So, basically, you can place an order to buy the stocks during market days when the market is opened from 9:00 Am to 3:30 PM.
+First of all, you need to know that the market opens from 9:30 AM to 3:30 PM from Monday to Friday, excluding a few national holidays like Independence day, Republic day etc. You can get the complete list of holidays in a year from BSE/NSE website.
+So, basically, you can place an order to buy the stocks during market days when the market is opened from 9:30 Am to 3:30 PM.
 At this time you can place orders to buy the stock at the current market price or you can set a limit price (Say you want to buy a stock whose market price is 90, only when the price falls to 88.
 Then you place a limit price 88 against the market price which is 90).